 Compliance With Federal Requirements

-“Tax-exempt” doesn’t mean “exempt from filing.”
-Your federal donor management requirements will involve accurately reporting your donations so you can keep that tax-exempt status.
 Most nonprofits are expected to file annual returns, with some exemptions available for religious organizations, certain trusts, governmental units and institutions, and foreign entities.
-For a complete list of those exempt from filing annual returns, the IRS provides guidance here.
+The IRS provides guidance with a complete list of those exempt from filing annual returns.

-Donor Management Requirements for Protecting Donor Info
+Donor Management Requirements for Protecting Donor Information

 Payment Card Industry Data Security Standard (PCI DSS)

-Any time your donors make a card payment to your organization, they’re sending highly sensitive data through whatever platform or processor you’re using.
 The PCI DSS—or simply PCI—is a set of standards that governs how you handle that data.
 It was established by the PCI Security Standards Council, a group made up of industry leaders like Visa, Mastercard, American Express, Discover, and JCB.
-It lists 12 standards for handling these payment cards:
+It lists twelve standards for handling these payment cards:

 1. Install and maintain a firewall configuration to protect cardholder data.